 Carcinogenesis, Mutagenesis, Impairment of Fertility

-No carcinogenicity, photocarcinogenicity, genotoxicity, or fertility studies were conducted with Epiduo gel.
+No carcinogenicity, photocarcinogenicity, genotoxicity, or fertility studies were conducted with Epiduo FORTE gel.

 The role of benzoyl peroxide as a tumor promoter has been well established in several animal species.
-However, the significance of this finding in humans is unknown.
+The significance of this finding in humans is unknown.

 In a photocarcinogenicity study conducted with 5% benzoyl peroxide carbopol gel, no increase in UV-induced tumor formation was observed in hairless mice topically treated for 40 weeks.